Clinical Director

 Taylor Durham, M.Ed.

-Taylor received her undergraduate degree in Human Development from Samford University and continued her education at The University of Montevallo where she earned her Master’s in Counseling.
+Taylor (She/Her) received her undergraduate degree in Human Development from Samford University and continued her education at The University of Montevallo where she earned her Master’s in Counseling.
 She is currently engaged in supervision while working towards her LPC/MHSP license.
 Taylor works collaboratively with clients to come up with a course of treatment that is fitting for each individual.
 As a therapist, she aims to be her clients biggest advocate while compassionately challenging them to grow.
 She shows up to each session with genuine, honest, and direct support.
 Taylor is passionate about helping others gain a better understanding of themselves as well as self confidence in their everyday lives.
 Taylor has worked with individuals experiencing trauma, anxiety, depression, borderline personality disorder, and those in recovery.
 Taylor enjoys working with teens and adults.
 She is currently accepting Aetna, Cigna and private pay as well as HSA/FSA clients.
 Her private-pay fee is $90/session, with some limited sliding scale slots starting at $60.
+Taylor does not have openings for new clients at this time.

 Stewart Everett, PhD, LPC/MHSP (temp)